pnfs-storage/mvpnet/README.md

 # mvpnet

-The mvpnet program is an MPI application that allows users to launch a set of qemu-based virtual machines (VMs) as an MPI job.
+The mvpnet program is an MPI application that allows users to launch a set of [qemu-based](https://www.qemu.org/) virtual machines (VMs) as an MPI job.
 Users are free to choose the guest operating systems to run and have full root access to the guest.
 Each mvpnet MPI rank runs its own guest VM under qemu.
 Guest operating systems communicate with each other using a MPI-based virtual private network managed by mvpnet.

 Each mvpnet guest VM has a virtual Ethernet interface configured using qemu's `-netdev stream` or `-netdev dgram` flags.
-The qemu program connect this type of virtual Ethernet interface to a unix domain socket file on the host system.
+The qemu program connects this type of virtual Ethernet interface to a unix domain socket file on the host system.
 The mvpnet application reads Ethernet frames sent by its guest OS from its Ethernet interface socket file.
 It then uses MPI point-to-point operations to forward